mariellemanlulu/resume/README.md

 - Open the project with your IDE.
 - Replace `index.md` contents with your markdown-formatted resume contents.
-- Once save, refresh local page to see changes.
+- Once saved, refresh local site to see changes.
 - **Tips:**
   - You can change the formatting and styles with `HTML` and `CSS` in `_layouts/` and `_sass/`, respectively.
   - You can set global properties, e.g. title, in `_config.yml`.